 BRADLEY STEYN: My mother worked in theater and in the performing arts, so she was a lot more liberal.
 And my father was also very liberal.
 Our neighbors, my friends that I used to go to have braais, barbecues which were very conservative and racist, but when I got home I was taught at a very young age to treat everybody the way I expect to be treated back.

 NARRATOR: Bradley had just witnessed the white supremacy that had infused his childhood expressed in its most destructive form.
 Barend Strydom, the man with the gun, would later be convicted for killing eight people that day and wounding another 16.
 Bradley escaped physically unscathed.
 But the massacre in that public square left a deep scar.

 BRADLEY STEYN: I became very angry.
 I struggled with authority and I became very confused and felt very guilty because this racist, Afrikaner, white nationalist had saved my life and spared me because of my white skin.

 BRADLEY STEYN: And Project Group was at that stage, explained to me, it was a company that provided security for nightclub venues, business people in South Africa because of the organized gangs on the Western Cape Flats.
-A lot of people get kidnapped and extorted and they were, quote unquote, ‘the security solution and a protection solution’.
+A lot of people get kidnapped and extorted and they were ‘the security solution and a protection solution’.
 I was interested and I decided to join those guys.